ACBonet/MethaneSignalProcessor/README.md

 CH₄ Signal Processor
 ====================

-This project provides a tool to process CH₄ (methane) concentration data from `.txt` files, apply advanced filtering, peak correction, and output clean `.txt` files and visualizations.
+This project provides a tool to process CH₄ (methane) concentration data from `.txt` files, apply advanced filtering and peak correction, and export cleaned `.txt` files along with visualizations.

 📁 Project Contents
 -------------------